-(k) The purchaser of a viatical settlement contract may rescind or cancel the purchase agreement for any reason by giving written notice of rescission or cancellation to the issuer or the issuer's agent within 10 business days after (i) the date on which the purchase agreement for the viatical settlement contract is signed by the purchaser and (ii) the date of actual notice to the purchaser of the assignment, transfer, or sale of all or a portion of an insurance policy on which the viatical settlement contract is based."
+(k) The purchaser of a viatical settlement contract may rescind or cancel the purchase agreement for any reason by providing written notice of rescission or cancellation to the issuer or the issuer's agent, by certified mail, return receipt requested, within 10 business days after each of the following: (i) the date on which the purchase agreement for the viatical settlement contract is signed by the purchaser, and (ii) the date of actual notice to the purchaser of the assignment, transfer, or sale of all or a portion of an insurance policy on which the viatical settlement contract is based.
+Notice of rescission is effective upon deposit in the United States mail.
+The notice of rescission need not take a particular form and is sufficient if it expresses the intention of the purchaser to rescind the transaction.
+For purposes of this subsection and subsection (k1) of this section only, the rescission period of 10 business days following the purchaser's signing of the purchase agreement shall also be known as the "initial 10-day rescission period."